Skip to main content

 Any person who attempts to tamper with the device or circumvent the ISA system can be charged with a Class 1 misdemeanor and, upon conviction, be subject to a fine, incarceration, or both.

 Virginia’s ISA law creates real consequences for drivers convicted of reckless driving or those with significant demerit point accumulations.
 If you are facing a reckless driving charge in Norfolk, Virginia Beach, Chesapeake, Portsmouth, Suffolk, Hampton or Newport News, understanding whether the ISA program applies to you, and how to respond, can make a meaningful difference in your outcome.
 The attorneys at Driving Defense Law focus exclusively on traffic and reckless driving cases in Virginia and can evaluate your situation, explain your options, and advise whether pre-trial ISA enrollment could work in your favor.
-The law takes effect July 1, 2026, the sooner you act, the more options you have
+The law takes effect July 1, 2026 — the sooner you act, the more options you have.
+Contact us today for a consultation.

 Quick Consult